Skip to content

 Artists keep ownership of their music and grant Music Coast a non-exclusive license only so the platform can host, stream, cache, display, promote, and operate the music inside the Music Coast service.

-How to Get Your Music on Music Coast
+How to Bring Your Music to Music Coast

 Confirm your rights